-Although the obvious consequences of excess weight on health, nearly three-quarters of cases above the age of 30 years have excess weight (37).
-The prevalence of excess weight increases by decades, particularly after the third decade (37), and 30th and 70th years of age may be the breaking points of life for weight.
-Aging may be the major determiner factor of excess weight.
-Probably, relatively decreased physical and mental stresses after the age of 30 years and debility and comorbid disorders-induced restrictions after the age of 70 years may be the major causes for the changes of BMI.
-Interestingly, the mean age and BMI values increased just up to the plasma triglycerides values of 200 mg/dL and 150 mg/dL, respectively, in the present study.
+Although the obvious consequences of excess weight on health, nearly three-guarters of cases above the age of 30 years have excess weight (38).
+The prevalence of excess weight increases by decades, particularly after the third decade, up to the eighth decade of life (38).
+So 30th and 70th years of age may be the breaking points of life for weight, and aging may be the major determiner factor of excess weight.
+Probably, partially decreased physical and mental stresses after the age of 30 years, and debility and comorbid disorders-induced restrictions after the age of 70 years may be the major causes for the changes of BMI at these ages.
+Interestingly, the mean age and BMI increased just up to the plasma triglycerides values of 200 mg/dL and 150 mg/dL, respectively, in the present study.
 So smoking remained as the major causative factor for the hypertriglyceridemia above the plasma triglycerides value of 200 mg/dL.
-Beside that the mean BMI values were 24.4, 27.0, 29.3, 29.9 and 30.1 kg/m2 in the five study groups, respectively.
-In other words, only the cases with the plasma triglycerides values of lower than 60 mg/dL had a normal BMI.
-On the other hand, the mean age and triglycerides value of the first group were 35.6 years and 51.0 mg/dL, respectively.
+Beside that, the mean BMI values were 24.6, 27.1, 29.4, 29.9, and 30.0 kg/m2 in the five study groups, respectively.
+In other words, only the cases with the plasma triglycerides lower than 60 mg/dL had a normal mean BMI.
+On the other hand, the mean age and triglycerides of the first group were 35.6 years and 51.0 mg/dL, respectively.
 They were 43.6 years and 78.3 mg/dL in the second, 47.7 years and 122.2 mg/dL in the third, and 51.2 years and 174.1 mg/dL in the fourth groups, respectively.
 In another definition, the triglycerides values increased about 7.8 mg/dL for each year of aging up to 200 mg/dL in the plasma.
-So aging alone may be another risk factor for chronic low-grade inflammation on vascular endothelium all over the body.
+So aging alone may be another risk factor for chronic low-grade inflammation on vascular endothelium in whole body.